LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 ```

 Actual execute of the code will start here, with the method "Run"
-The first row is init(); that is our previously created code-block for setting up pins
+The first row is init(); that is our previously created code-block for setting up pins.
 ```c#
         public void Run(IBackgroundTaskInstance taskInstance)
         {